 Croatia is home to some of the world’s most stunning beaches, like Zlatni Rat on the island of Bol, a unique stretch that continuously changes shape depending on the tide, currents and wind.
 It’s surrounded by crystal-clear waters in a myriad of hues, from turquoise to deep blue, framed by mature shady pines.
 May, June and September may be especially enjoyable for sunbathing with the weather warm but not as hot as it will be during the peak summer months.
 No matter where you go, the sea is sure to entice you for a swim.
 Earlier in the season, it will probably be a bit too chilly to enjoy, but by July when the weather has really warmed up the sea temperatures will begin to climb too, and it can make for an ideal time to hop in and cool off.
 It continues to warm through August, with September often ideal for swimming with tourist crowds starting to diminish and the water still quite pleasant.

-An island-hopping tour is one of the best ways to not only experience multiple islands and their beautiful beaches, like the 7-night Luxury Split Return Cruise, but you’ll have lots of swim stops along the way.
+An island-hopping tour in Croatia is one of the best ways to not only experience multiple islands and their beautiful beaches, like the 7-night Signature Dubrovnik to Split Cruise, but you’ll have lots of swim stops along the way.
 The good news is that if you book a trip during the hottest months of the year, July and August, there’s a/c on the ship if the heat gets to be too much.

 Croatia offers famously fantastic nightlife that includes cheap beer, outstanding Croatian wines and creative cocktails, while DJs spin the latest tunes.
 There are plenty of crawls after dark too that will bring you to everything from Irish pubs to swanky cocktail bas, nightclubs, discos and raves.
 The summer nightlife really takes off on islands like Hvar, Pula and the Pag islands, with internationally renowned music festivals attracting big-name recording artists and DJs.
 The island of Obonjan near Sibenik hosts the popular Obonjan Electronic Festival each year beginning in late June, featuring electronic music, DJs, workshops, wellness events and more.
 Hvar attracts jetsetters from across the globe who come to enjoy some of the chicest parties, day and night.

 Summer is definitely the “hot” season not only when it comes to weather, but for anyone who wants to join a party or live concert with something happening on any given weekend, or even any day, throughout Croatia.
-In the islands and along the Adriatic coast where the warm nights are perfect for outdoor events after dark, you’ll typically have a wealth of options to choose from.
+In the islands and along the Adriatic coast where the warm nights are perfect for outdoor events after dark, you’ll typically have a wealth of different festival and events to choose from.

 Generally, the summer months, including July, August and much of September, bring the biggest number of tourists.
-Most families with children come when the kids are out of school, and September is popular due to the warm sea for swimming and slightly cooler land temperatures, as well as among those who want to avoid the younger crowd.
+Those that are looking for a Croatia family vacation would visit when the kids are out of school, and September is popular due to the warm sea for swimming and slightly cooler land temperatures, as well as among those who want to avoid the younger crowd.
 That means if you want to come at a more tranquil time when you won’t have to bump elbows while making your way through those narrow cobbled streets while enjoying pleasant weather, having flights and ferry services readily available, and cruises are running, plan to come in May, June or late September/early October.

 May.
 The cruise season gets started in May and it can be a fabulous time to be in Croatia when the temperatures warm but not too hot.
 The average high is around 70°F now, and the summer crowds haven’t arrived yet.
 If you plan to visit this month, you may be taking a bit of a risk with the weather, so you’ll want to plan on bringing clothing that can be layered and a light jacket.
 The sea is unlikely to be warm enough for an enjoyable swim, but you may want to pack a bathing suit to enjoy a hotel swimming pool or for sunbathing on the beach.
 If you plan to visit Split, you may be able to catch the beautiful Festival of Flowers.